beckym223/manual_work/E6_long_edited.md

 environmental regulation and safety re- quirements in ways that do not register in measured output, though, of course, they
-"'Manifestly, some of the faster increase of house- holds than of population was the result of changing tastes, rising incomes, and better provision for old people through Social Security.
-It was, therefore, the way in which people chose to spend income to best advantage.
-But part of the fast increase of households was due to the appearance of large cohorts of young adults who were reaching an age when the establish- ment of independent households was normal, and, in that sense, the extra expense of separate households was imposed on them.
-"See Appendix Table 2.

 ### ---Economics-1981-0-09.txt---